acm-uiuc/til/_til/go/replace-the-current-process-with-an-external-command.md

+---
-# Replace The Current Process With An External Command
+title: Replace The Current Process With An External Command
+category: go
+---

 Go's `syscall.Exec` function can be used to execute an external program.
 Instead of forking a child process though, it runs the external command in